ramigs/ramigs.dev/src/site/posts/2024-06-06-open-props-review.md

 ## How I discovered Open Props

-Recently, we were given a mission to fully replace a UI design on one of my client's applications - a typical user dashboard, built on [Nuxt 2](https://v2.nuxt.com/).
+Recently, we were given a mission to fully replace the frontend design in one of my client's applications - a typical user dashboard, built on [Nuxt 2](https://v2.nuxt.com/).

 We were handed new Figma designs, which totally differed from the previous